Automated Reprocessing for Ultrasound Probes

 Introducing Automated Disinfection Systems for Ultrasound Transducers

-With the steady growth of ultrasound and an increasing awareness of infection control practices, medical device manufacturers have recently developed automated reprocessors for ultrasound transducers.
+With the steady growth of ultrasound and increasing awareness of infection control practices, medical device manufacturers have recently developed automated reprocessors for ultrasound transducers.
 Automated disinfection systems help to standardize disinfection processes, improve staff workflow, and meet compliance standards – the sum of which improve patient and staff safety.

 Why the wait?

 Automated endoscopic reprocessors have existed for decades; however, the design of ultrasound probes presented a unique challenge for reprocessing.
-Since some parts of the transducer cannot contact liquid and a probe cannot be fully submersed in liquid, the development of automated ultrasound disinfection systems was not possible until recently.
+Since some parts of the transducer cannot contact liquid and a probe cannot be fully submerged in liquid, the development of automated ultrasound disinfection systems was not possible until recently.
 Advancements in technology have worked around that design nuance with innovative solutions, including the series of ASTRA® reprocessors which received their FDA clearance in 2016.